 Writing Intensive Requirement.
 All majors are required to take 6 hours of writing intensive courses.
 Each semester the department designates two or more 3000-level courses as Writing Intensive under the university's policy of writing intensive requirements.
 The designation is not visible in the catalog course description because the courses change each semester, but the designation is visible in the Banner online schedule and course attributes.
 The department and the Dean of Arts and Sciences Student Division have a list of the writing intensive POLS courses for reference.
 For questions about the writing intensive requirements or courses in the department, contact a departmental advisor.

-should complete the Graduate School application process and submit two letters of reference.
+Applicants to the M.P.
+A. program should complete the Graduate School application process and submit two letters of reference.

 The M.P.A. degree is a non-thesis program that requires 36 hours of in-class coursework, a 3-hour internship, and a 3-hour capstone practicum.
-Of these hours, 21 are specified as core curriculum and must be completed by all students.
-The remaining 18 hours are electives that are grouped as a combination of courses in a major field of concentration and an area of emphasis.
+Of these hours, 24 are specified as core curriculum and must be completed by all students.
+The remaining hours are electives that are grouped as a combination of courses in a major field of concentration and an area of emphasis.
 The 3-hour internship can be waived for in-service students with substantial public service work experience.
 There are no foreign language or thesis requirements.
 M.P.
 A. students must develop their courses of study in consultation with the department's M.P.
 A. director.
-Comprehensive examinations are given during the last semester of the candidate's coursework.
+Comprehensive examinations are given just before the last semester of the candidate's coursework.

 www.depts.ttu.edu/politicalscience.
 Interested students may also address questions and information requests to email@example.com for the M.A. and Ph.D. programs and to firstname.lastname@example.org for the M.P.
 A. program.
-A brochure providing additional information may also be obtained by writing to the department.
+A brochure providing additional information may also be

-Dual Master of Public Administration—Doctor of Jurisprudence.
+Dual Master of Public Administration/Doctor of Jurisprudence.
 The School of Law and the Graduate School of Texas Tech offer a dual degree program that allows students to complete the requirements for the M.P.A. and the J.D. degrees in less than the five years normally required if the degrees were pursued separately.
 The dual program reduces the total required hours through a reciprocal arrangement by which 12 hours of approved public administration courses are counted as elective credit toward the J.D. degree, and 12 hours of law are counted as credits towards the M.P.A. degree.
 To enter the program, candidates must apply separately to the School of Law and the Graduate School and be accepted by both (see top left column for admission information).
 The degree is designed so that students complete the first year of law school before taking a mix of PUAD and law school courses.

 Dennis Patterson, Ph.D., Chairperson